-The Master Programme in Physics, specialising in Meteorology, is the specialisation for those of you who want to get deep understanding of the weather and climate systems.
-The degree from Uppsala University gives you opportunities to work internationally; the physics of weather does not care about borders!
-You will be equally well prepared to apply for positions at national weather services, private companies, municipalities, and for a research position (PhD student).
+The specialisation in Meteorology is for you who want to get a deep understanding of the weather and climate systems.
+Expertise in atmospheric physics is in high demand in Sweden and internationally, so your studies in meterology will set you up for an international career.
+You will be equally well prepared to apply for positions at national weather services, private companies, municipalities, and for further PhD studies.

 Why this programme?